-Images, icons and graphics
+Images, icons, logos and graphics

 Pictures, illustrations, photographs, icons and other graphics can help guide the reader and point out important messages.
 But they can also distract and overwhelm.
 Be sure they reinforce rather than detract from the message.

-Only use images, icons and graphics when they add to the message.
-And only use ones that are culturally appropriate for the audience and for the tone of the correspondence.
+Only use images, icons and graphics when they improve readability and are culturally appropriate for your audience and purpose.
 Be careful with icons.
 If they are too abstract, many readers will not understand what they stand for or why they are there.
 Aside from common icons, it is better to avoid using them at all than to cause confusion and possible misinterpretation.